robertorcosta/azure-docs.pt-br/articles/hdinsight/hdinsight-plan-virtual-network-deployment.md

 ---
-title: Planejar uma rede virtual para o Azure HDInsight
+title: Plan a virtual network for Azure HDInsight
-description: Saiba como planejar uma implantação de rede virtual do Azure para conectar o HDInsight a outros recursos de nuvem ou recursos em seu datacenter.
+description: Learn how to plan an Azure Virtual Network deployment to connect HDInsight to other cloud resources, or resources in your datacenter.
 author: hrasheed-msft
 ms.author: hrasheed
 ms.reviewer: jasonh